 Karl Andriessen, PhD, is a Senior Research Fellow at the Centre for Mental Health in The University of Melbourne, Australia.
 He is co-founder and Chair of the Special Interest Group on Suicide Bereavement of the International Association of Suicide Prevention and is an advisor to several projects in the field of suicide prevention and bereavement.
-He also servers as Associate Editor of Death Studies.
-In recognition of his achievements, he received several awards, such as the 2005 IASP Faberow Postvention Award.
-He has published widely, including "Postvention in action: The international handbook of suicide bereavement support".
+He also serves as Associate Editor of Death Studies.
+In recognition of his achievements, he received several awards, such as the 2005 IASP Faberow Postvention action: The international handbook of suicide bereavement support".